OpenNTI/nti.app.products.zapier/docs/initial_api.rst

 ``authenticated_username`` variable will need replaced with the

 Create a new user with the given information.
 This will send an email to the newly created user with a link to finish setting up their account.
-A ``success`` param is required to use as the base url to provide for this purpose.
-This will need to be a page that submits the ``username`` and ``id`` provided as parameters in the link to the `/dataserver2/logon.reset.passcode` view.

 Request
 ~~~~~~~